-4. Due to the existence of the HCCA and the SDA, physicians may not give opinions in respect to capacity for the purpose of the Old Age Security Act or the Canada Pension Plan Act.
+3. With the proclamation of the HCCA and the SDA, physicians may no longer give opinions in respect to capacity for the purpose of the Old Age Security Act or the Canada Pension Plan Act.

 THIS IS NOT TRUE.
-Human Resources Development Canada says that a Certificate of Incapacity (or Certificate of Incapability), a special form created by the Income Securities Branch, be completed to appoint a trustee to manage an incapable person's Old Age Security (OAS) and Canada Pension Plan (CPP) pension cheques.
-The OAS and CPP legislation does not specify that a particular health professional must perform the assessment of capacity.
-The legislation only requires that the evidence of incapacity must satisfy Human Resources Development Canada.
-This was done to accommodate people in communities in all regions of Canada, including the far north and isolated areas in every province in which health professionals may not be easily accessible.
-The Certificate of Incapacity is often completed by a health practitioner (e.g., physician, psychologist or nurse) but it could be completed by an engineer, a teacher, or a religious leader if a health professional is not available.
+Human Resources Development Canada requires that a Certificate of Incapacity (or Certificate of Incapability), a special form created by the Income Securities Branch, be completed to appoint a trustee to manage an incapable person's OAS and CPP pension cheques.
+The OAS and CPP legislation does not specify that a particular health professional must do the assessment of capacity.
+The legislation only requires that the evidence of incapacity must satisfy Human Resources health professionals may not be easily accessible.
+Often the Certificate of Incapacity is completed by a health practitioner, such as a physician, psychologist, or nurse however it could be completed by an engineer, a teacher, or a religious leader if a health professional is not available.